 '''

 class avocado.core.output.LoggingFile (prefixes=None, level=10, loggers=None)

-'''
+Bases: object

 File-like object that will receive messages pass them to logging.

 Constructor.
 Sets prefixes and which loggers are going to be used.

+Parameters

-- prefixes Prefix per logger to be prefixed to each line. - level Log level to be used when writing messages. - loggers Loggers into which write should be issued. (list)
+• prefixes - Prefix per logger to be prefixed to each line.

-'''
+• level - Log level to be used when writing messages.

+• loggers - Loggers into which write should be issued. (list)

 add_logger (logger, prefix=")

 flush()

 isatty()

 rm_logger (logger)

-'''

-'''

 write (data)

-'''

 "Splits the line to individual lines and forwards them into loggers with expected prefixes.
-It includes the tailing newline <If> as well as the last partial message.
-Do configure your logging to not to add newline <If> automatically. :param data - Raw data (a string) that will be processed.
+It includes the

+tailing newline <lf> as well as the last partial message.
+Do configure your logging to not to add newline

-'''
+automatically. :param data - Raw data (a string) that will be processed.

 class avocado.core.output.MemStreamHandler(stream=None)

-'''

 Bases: logging.StreamHandler

 Handler that stores all records in self.log (shared in all instances)

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

 Emit a record.

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.
+The record is then written to the stream with a

+trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and

+appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the

+output to the stream.

 flush()

 This is in-mem object, it does not require flushing

-'''

 log = []

-'''

 exception avocado.core.output.PagerNotFoundError

+Bases: Exception

 class avocado.core.output.Paginator

+Bases: object

 Paginator that uses less to display contents on the terminal.

 Contains cleanup handling for when user presses 'q' (to quit less).

 close()

 flush()

+'''